-- We carefully vet every supplier of every component of every product we create – this is how we make sure that not a single penny of Vagaband’s money goes to companies which exploit or underpay their own employees.
+- We carefully vet the suppliers of every component going into our products – this is how we make sure that not a single penny of Vagaband’s money goes to companies which exploit or underpay their own employees.

-- A key part of our mission is to educate the travellers of the world on how to avoid exploitive or unsustainable tourism which puts money in the pockets of criminals and traffickers.
-Ultimately every traveller is free to see the world in their own way; and we don’t like to moralise or preach, but there are certain activities we condemn in the strongest possible terms.
-These include visiting Tiger Temples in South-East Asia, paying for elephant rides in India, going on “Narco-Tours” of South American Favelas, and of course engaging in sex-tourism or taking advantage of corruption in other countries.
+- A key part of our mission is to educate the travellers of the world on how to avoid the exploitive and unsustainable tourism putting money in the pockets of criminals and traffickers.
+Ultimately, every traveller is free to see the world in their own way; and we hate to moralise or preach, but there are certain activities we condemn in the strongest possible terms.
+These include: visiting Tiger Temples in South-East Asia, paying for elephant rides in India, going on “Narco-Tours” of South American Favelas, and of course engaging in sex-tourism or taking advantage of corruption in other countries.